-I went back into the woods for another try at elk hunting (did the same three weeks ago), but this time I had a heavy burden on my mind.
-I can’t share with you what the burden was, and that’s not my point anyway.
-This long post is a story of the best elk hunt I’ve ever had in 13 years of hunting the species, even though we were unsuccessful.
+I returned to the woods for another try at elk last weekend, but this time I had a heavy burden on my mind.
+This long post is a story of the best elk hunt I’ve ever had in 13 years of hunting the species.

-This announcement will upset some.
-I’ve argued with people who claimed O’Keefe as “too controversial” for the Christian ministry I run.
-He’s known for his unorthodox practice of strapping a camera to himself, walking into hotbeds of corruption, and posting what he finds on YouTube.
-In a sane world, his work would earn himself a Pulitzer.
+O’Keefe is known for his unorthodox practice of strapping a camera to himself, walking into hotbeds of corruption, and posting what he finds on YouTube.
+Yes, controversial, but in a sane world, his work would earn himself a Pulitzer.

 Nowadays if you have an internet connection, a video camera and a little bit of courage, you are more powerful than the New York Times.
 And if you have the right story, well, you might embarrass the New York Times.

 I just signed another For Action Conference speaker.
 This one person has had more to do with measurable, consequential ACTION than all the other speakers put together.
 Trouble is, he’s extremely controversial.

 I’m a parent of 16 children.
 While providing for their needs and teaching them at home was daunting at first, I have found it much more daunting preparing them for adulthood.
 I hate to bust your bubble, parents, if you think parenting gets easier when the kids get older.
 It doesn’t.